KBS Research News

 Consequences of resource heterogeneity, productivity, and clonality to species diversity in a low-productivity grassland (in collaboration by Drs.
 Katherine Gross and Heather Reynolds, plus students and postdocs).

 Coexistence theory predicts that greater heterogeneity of resources or other fitness-constraining environmental factors will promote species diversity, yet this classic mechanism of coexistence has rarely been tested in manipulative field experiments.
-We are conducting two large-scale field experiments manipulating soil resource heterogeneity, in combination with species introductions (by seed), and the presence/absence of clonal species, to test this hypothesis in a low productivity grassland in Michigan.
+We have conducted two large-scale field experiments manipulating soil resource heterogeneity, in combination with species introductions (by seed), and the presence/absence of clonal species, to test this hypothesis in a low productivity grassland in Michigan.
 Our results show that the large foraging area of clonal plants limits the positive impact of resource heterogeneity on species coexistence, and that the biomass response of tall, clonal species to fertilzation has a particularly strong negative effect on plant species richness.

 Gross, K.L., G.G.
 Mittelbach, and H.L.
 Reynolds.
 2005.
 Grassland invasibility and diversity: responses to nutrients, seed input, and disturbance.
 Ecology 86:476-486.